canonical/mir/doc/building_source_for_pc.md

 ------------

 Mir is built using CMake.
-You first need to create the build directory and configure the build:
+You first need to create the build directory and configure the build.
+In the project directory do:

-    $ cd mir
     $ mkdir build
     $ cd build
     $ cmake .. (possibly passing configuration options to CMake)